craigbuckler/optimalworks/README.md

-# OptimalWorks website
+# OptimalWorks.net website

-The [OptimalWorks](https://www.optimalworks.net/) website - the business site for Craig Buckler.
+The [OptimalWorks Ltd](https://www.optimalworks.net/) website - the business site for Craig Buckler.

 This is static site constructed using Gulp, Metalsmith and custom plugins.